One-Body Properties and Their Perturbative Accuracy with Aufbau Suppressed Coupled Cluster Theory: Raw Data

 \section{Raw Data}

 The attached .csv file contains all of the raw data from the various calculations used throughout this study with topics separated by worksheet.
 The first worksheet contains excitation energies (eV) for every iteration of the natural orbital refinement procedure using ASCC$^{(M,1)}$ and PLASCC$^{(M,1)}$ on the four different references: CIS, EOM-CCSD, TD-DFT/$\omega$B97X-V, and ESMF.
 For totally symmetric states, the ``flipped" refers to the second (PL)ASCC solution.
 Values of N/A indicate that convergence was not achieved for the provided calculation.
 The reference values for all valence and Rydberg states are calculated at the exFCI level of theory except for thioformaldehyde's 1$^1\text{A}_2$, which is calculated at EOM-CCSDTQ.
 The reference values for all charge transfer states are calculated using EOM-CCSDT except for 3,5-difluoro-penta-2,3-dienamine, which is calculated using LR-CC3.
-The second worksheet contains the L\"owdin population analysis results for both EOM-CCSD and ASCC$^{(M,1)}$ at each geometry as the water moves.
+The second worksheet contains the Mulliken and L\"owdin population analyses results for EOM-CCSD, ASCC$^{(M,1)}$, and ASCC$^{(1,M)}$ on each of the charge transfer excitations.
+The third worksheet contains the Mulliken and L\"owdin population analyses results for EOM-CCSD, ASCC$^{(M,1)}$, and ASCC$^{(1,M)}$ at each geometry in the water flyby system.
 The final worksheet contains the excitation energies (eV) and dipole moments (D) of the various versions of (PL)ASCC using each of the references alongside the values calculated with EOM-CCSD, (OU)LR-CCSD, and (OR)LR-CCSD.
 Reference excitation energies are at the exFCI level of theory, again except for thioformaldehyde's 1$^1\text{A}_2$, which is calculated at EOM-CCSDTQ.
 Reference dipole moments are calculated at (OR)LR-CCSDTQP for H$_2$O, H$_2$S, and CO and (OR)LR-CCSDTQ for formaldehyde and thioformaldehyde.